 We recognise that human rights cover a broad range of interrelated issues, requiring an integrated approach across numerous business functions.
-At MMG, our Human Resources, Supply, Social Performance, Stakeholder Relations, Security, Geoscience and Discovery and Project Development functions have specific responsibilities for upholding our commitment to human rights.
+At MMG, our Human Resources, Legal, Supply Chain, Social Performance, Stakeholders Relations, Security, Exploration and Project Development functions have specific responsibilities for upholding our commitment to human rights.

-We commit to respecting human rights as outlined in the ICMM Sustainable Development Framework.
+We further commit to respecting human rights as outlined by the ICMM Mining Principles.

-This commitment has been strengthened through the development of joint industry and civil society guidance on key issues such as FPIC and the Rights of Indigenous Peoples, and with the recent release of a set of performance expectations.
-We also participate in ICMM convened member discussions and peer learning on a wide range of business and human rights issues, including the role of business with regards to civic freedoms and human rights defenders.
+This commitment has been strengthened through the development of joint industry and civil society guidance on key issues such as Free Prior and Informed Consent, the rights of Indigenous peoples, and with the recent release of a set of performance expectations.
+We also participate in ICMM convened member discussions and peer learning on a wide range of business and human rights issues, including the role of business with regard to civic freedoms and human rights’ defenders.

 Voluntary Principles on Security and Human Rights

-We operate in accordance with the Voluntary Principles on Security and Human Rights (VPSHR) as well as the rules of engagement and the United Nations Basic Principles on the use of Force and Firearms by Law Enforcement Officials.
+We operate in accordance with the VPSHR, as well as the rules of engagement, and the United Nations Basic Principles on the use of Force and Firearms by Law Enforcement Officials.